 The CGSB Professional Portfolio is a tool for extending and developing professional development opportunities for CGSB students.
 It is a practical way to build on skills learned through our coursework and also contributes to the CGSB’s strategy of encouraging life-long learning.

-As part of the CGSB’s requirements for graduation, all MBL and MBA students are required to complete at least 40 hours of professional development (students who commenced their MBL or MBA coursework prior to Trimester 2, 2008, are exempt from this requirement).
+As part of the CGSB’s requirements for graduation, all MBA students are required to complete at least 40 hours of professional development (students who commenced their MBA coursework prior to Trimester 2, 2008, are exempt from this requirement).
 GCB and GDB students are also recommended to accrue hours in the event that they continue their studies at the CGSB (GCB: 10 hours; GDB: 25 hours).

 New students are encouraged to use the online iPortfolio accessible through OASIS.
 It can act as a simple repository for attendance certificates or be used to develop a sophisticated and comprehensive online portfolio using a wide variety of media.
 Used to its fullest potential the iPortfolio allows students to include video footage, invite fellow students and employers to view parts of, or all of the portfolio and so, can be used as part of a curriculum vitae.
 Workshops are held regularly throughout the year.